kurnias/kurnias.github.io/_posts/2023-10-22-fetching-gsheet-as-json-with-apps-script-and-javascript.md

 ```
 Save your script.
 Click on the floppy disk icon to give your project a name and save it.

-Click on the clock icon (Triggers) in the left sidebar to set up a trigger.
+4. Click on the clock icon (Triggers) in the left sidebar to set up a trigger.
 Create a new trigger that runs the doGet function on an "Open" event.

-4. Now deploy as new webapp with permission
+5. Now deploy as new webapp with appropriate permission and don't forget to copy webapp URL since we will need it in the next step

 ## Step 2: Create HTML page with Javascript